-As a non-profit organisation with it's headquarter in Germany, foodwatch must comply with the provisions of the EU General Data Protection Regulation (GDPR), with the German Federal Data Protection Act (BDSG) and the German Telemedia Act (TMG).
+As a non-profit organisation with headquarters in Germany, foodwatch must comply with the provisions of the EU General Data Protection Regulation (GDPR), the German Federal Data Protection Act (BDSG) and the German Telemedia Act (TMG).

 If you would like to get in touch with us, feel free to use our contact form.
 Any data that we collect, including personal data, will only be used for contact purposes in relation to your enquiry.
 The legal basis we rely on for processing your personal data is your consent under Article 6(1)(a) of the GDPR.
 Once you submit the contact form, we will send a copy of your enquiry to the email address you provided.

 If you are a journalist and would like us to send you updates on our work, simply send an email to media(at)foodwatch(dot)international.
 We will then add you to our mailing list and send you an email with our most recent press releases.
 You can unsubscribe at any time, using the email address specified in every press release we send.
 Your personal data will only be used for public relations purposes related to foodwatch’s work and will not be forwarded to third parties.